Escape the competition

 Ultimately, a wildly original idea only buys you a grace period from the competition.
 As soon as it works, you have a target on your back.

-And in the early 2000s, PayPal was an increasingly juicy target for Ebay.
-They did all sorts of things to rattle us.
-Like a promotion with Visa that made it free for sellers to accept payments from credit cards.
+And in the early 2000s, PayPal was an increasingly juicy target for eBay.
+They did all sorts of things to rattle us, like a promotion with Visa that made it free for sellers to accept payments from credit cards.
 And who knows?
 Maybe one day they would have just booted us off the site.

-HOFFMAN: Do you have any additional thoughts on whether or not selling to EBay was a good idea or not?
+HOFFMAN: Do you have any additional thoughts on whether or not selling to eBay was a good idea or not?

-HOFFMAN: We’ll never know whether Ebay would have gained on us.
+HOFFMAN: We’ll never know whether eBay would have gained on us.
 Maybe we could have achieved escape velocity.
-Or maybe we could have held out for more growth or a higher bid.
-The PayPal founders to this day have differing opinions.
-And I don’t claim to have the right answer.
+Or maybe we could have held out for more growth, or a higher bid.
+The PayPal founders to this day have differing opinions—and I don’t claim to have the right answer.

 But one thing we did learn from that experience is that competition is just a drag.
 As investors, Peter and I both look for that founder who aspires to break free as much as possible.
-As Peter says, he always comes back to a fundamental question: Will this founder reshape the future?
+As Peter says, he always comes back to a fundamental question: will this founder reshape the future?

 HOFFMAN: These people who want to reshape the future, but also understand how hard it is to get there, and plan accordingly—they’re exceedingly rare.
 Most of the things you imagine about the future are wrong.
 And that’s why people tend to vie for excellence on the same well-worn playing field.
-There’s a deep comfort in knowing the rules of the game.
-And no harm in it, either, if that’s your thing.
+There’s a deep comfort in knowing the rules of the game—and no harm in it, either, if that’s your thing.

-But if you stop for a moment and realize you can’t find a single member of the herd you aspire to be, then perhaps that’s the first sign that you’re ready to break free of the competition.
-And to that I say: Game on.
+But if you stop for a moment and realize that you can’t find a single member of the herd you aspire to be, then perhaps that’s the first sign that you’re ready to break free of the competition.
+And to that I say: “Game on.”

 I’m Reid Hoffman.
 Thanks for listening.